Health

 What are the recommended vaccines for adults?

-By Sonali Kshatriya, PharmD Sep 04, 2024 • 4 min
+By Sonali Kshatriya, PharmD Feb 07, 2025 • 4 min

 Vaccines aren’t just for kids.
 As an adult, you can’t afford to get sick and miss work, school or any part of your busy life.
-While you can’t avoid every illness, there are some proven ways to help protect yourself and your loved ones from certain illnesses.
+While you can’t avoid every illness, there are some proven ways to help protect yourself and your loved ones from certain diseases.
 Thousands of adults become seriously ill and are hospitalized every year because of diseases that can be prevented by vaccines.
 Vaccines use your body’s natural defenses to help you safely develop immunity to disease.
 The best way to protect yourself from certain diseases, which can be deadly in some cases, is by getting vaccinated.

 - Seasonal influenza (flu) – Everyone six months and older should get a flu vaccine every year to help reduce the risk of flu and its complications.